maddigits/maddigits.github.com/_posts/2013-12-26-turbolinks.md

 ```

 As you can see, I get always the last file from trunk and compile to plain old
-javascript.
-After that, I also concat it with other js files and uglify the
+JavaScript.
+After that, I also concatenate it with other JS files and uglify the
 result (using grunt-contrib-concat and grunt-contrib-uglify, respectively).

 ### Dealing with `style="background-image: url(image.jpg);"`